mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/operations/index.md

 ## Backing Up to S3

-You can back up an entire cluster's data and schema to Amazon S3 or S3 compatible storage using the `backup-s3` plan.
+You can back up an entire cluster's data and schema to Amazon S3 using the `backup-s3` plan.
 This plan requires the following parameters to run:
 - `SNAPSHOT_NAME`: the name of this snapshot.
 Snapshots for individual nodes will be stored as S3 folders inside of a top level `snapshot` folder.
 - `CASSANDRA_KEYSPACES`: the {{ model.techShortName }} keyspaces to back up.
 The entire keyspace, as well as its schema, will be backed up for each keyspace specified.
 - `AWS_ACCESS_KEY_ID`: the access key ID for the AWS IAM user running this backup